8 Confessions of an Introvert Living in a World Made for Extroverts

 Not only in German class, but also in my other modules that required an in-class presentation, I struggled.

-I’m extremely emotional, but sometimes I just don’t know how to express myself.
-As an introvert, I keep a lot of my thoughts and feelings to myself — but then they end up coming out in strange or awkward ways.
-When I get really upset, I might shut everyone out and cry on and off for days.
-When I’m angry, I might take it out on some innocent person who happens to be within my reach (usually my poor, unsuspecting boyfriend).
-Learning to control my own emotions and not let them control me, as well as taking meditation classes, is helping me immensely.
-It’s a process, but I’m getting there.
+When it comes to anger and stress, sometimes my feelings come out in strange or awkward ways.
+When I get upset, I might shut everyone out and cry on and off.
+When I’m angry, I might take it out on some innocent person who happens to be within my reach.

 It isn’t easy being an introvert living in a world geared toward extroverts.
 But as I learn more about my introversion — and give myself permission to be myself — I’m finding ways to navigate this loud world nevertheless.
 And you can too, dear introvert.